Raúl García (basketball)

 Raúl García-Ordóñez (15 September 1924 - 3 May 2013) was a Cuban basketball player.
 He competed in the men's tournament at the 1948 Summer Olympics.
 His brother, Carlos García-Ordóñez, competed in the men's tournament at the 1952 Summer Olympics.

+Career

+Raúl García was a member of the Cuba national basketball team that finished 13th at the 1948 Summer Olympics and competed at the 1952 Summer Olympics.
+He also served as the flag bearer for the Cuban delegation at the 1948 Games.

+He later won a bronze medal at the 1966 Central American and Caribbean Games in San Juan, Puerto Rico.